Fishing Near Toronto For Many Species

 Heart lake is a good choice for bass, rainbow trout, and panfish.
 You can access it at the park entrance.

-There are many rivers, creeks 30 to 45 minutes further from Toronto.
+There are many rivers and creeks that are 30 to 45 minutes further from Toronto.
 Check out our page The Best Rivers In Ontario For Trout And Steelhead for some great areas to try.